 Intent on renewing his passport, he submitted additional images for consideration, all of which were rejected by the facial recognition system.
 He then placed another call to find out the errors were due to the shadows in his eyes and the uneven lighting on his face.
 To resolve the issue, he headed to the Australian Post and had a new batch of pictures shot.
 Only one of them managed to be accepted.

 That said, he finally renewed his passport, but the problem with the facial recognition fiasco led to nasty comments on Facebook, claiming that technology is getting racist, and more.
-Other Facebook users claimed to have had the same problem with facial recognition technology.
+Other

 “Some people get offended way too easily because they’re not as confident with their origins,” Lee told The Daily Mail Australia.
 “At the end of the day we’re all different and of course there are certain situations where you have to stick up and some situations it’s just a good laugh.”